 The Board of Trustees will set aside time for citizen comment prior to the business agenda at each meeting.
 The Chair of the Board will establish time limits (usually three minutes per person) and determine any questions of appropriateness and relevancy.
 Personnel decisions, collective bargaining issues, grievances, litigation and other areas excludable from public discussion under the Maine Freedom of Access Law shall not constitute appropriate matters for such input.
 A person who wishes to speak during the citizen comment period should arrive prior to the meeting start time and sign up on a sheet provided, indicating name and topic of remarks.

-Click here to listen to audio streaming of the Board of Trustees meetings
+Click here for LIVE YouTube streaming of the Board of Trustees meetings

 Board of Trustees Office contact information:

-The Clerk of the Board, Tracy B. Bigney, administers all functions necessary to the conduct of its responsibilities.
+The Clerk of the Board, Ellen N. Doughty, administers all functions necessary to the conduct of its responsibilities.
 Contact the Board of Trustees Office at:

 University of Maine System